 Report differences between aircraft observations (e.g. ash encounters) or any other qualified source and the information published in VAA/VAG, SIGMET or NOTAM/ASHTAM to appropriate VAACs and MWO.
 The information should be passed immediately to adjacent MWO(s) downstream of the moving ash cloud;

-On reception, forward special air-reports on volcanic ash to appropriate VAACs, appropriate Regional OPMET Centre by AFTN which would then route to SADIS (EGZZWPXX) and WIFS (KWBCYMYX); Referencing Annex 3, Appendix 6, the format of a special air-report on volcanic ash is illustrated by the following example:
+On reception, forward special air-reports on volcanic ash to the appropriate VAACs, to the appropriate Regional OPMET Centre via the AFS (AFTN or AMHS) which would then route to ROC London (EGZZWPXX) for further dissemination to SADIS and WIFS (KWBCYMYX), according to the regional OPMET data exchange schema, described in EUR Doc 018; Referencing Annex 3, Appendix 6, Table A6-1B, the format of a special air-report on volcanic ash is illustrated by the following example:

-ARS UA322 VA CLD FL300/350 OBS AT 0105Z N5503E17020=
+ARS UA322 VA CLD OBS AT 0105Z N5503E17020 FL300/350=